MiguelAmaro/ParticleSystem/src/README.md

 **Is there any reason for there beeing duplicate strucured buffers in the different shaders*

 **Vertex data is not introducet via input assembler but some mechanism in geometry shader?
 Why us IndrectDraw to and point primitive type?**

 Particles are represente as float4s.
 That's it.
 Basically a sequence of points...
 We are calcing and updating pos of gpu side with minimal cpu guidance so vertex data needs to be generated at updated positions using particle float4s.
 Thats whey input topology point.
 The inderect draw call...

 **What exactly is gpu threading and how is work divided among threads?**

-**There are 2 buffers that where one hold last frams particles state and the there serves as storage for processed positions?
+**There are 2 buffers that where one hold last frames particle state and the other serves as storage for processed positions?
 Is is neccessary?**

 **What do i get/can do with an unorderd access view?
 How does help me in processing the particle data?**

 Well more specifically the algo makes use of append and consume structured buffers which is just a more convenient way off picking up data processing them and storing.
 HLSL has build in functions that let you do that.
 Append and Consume

-**How excactly aret**

-**Do i need and input layout?
-Also do I need to tell the input asssembler that the topology is point primitive?**
+**Do I need to set the input asssembler's topology to point primitive if it's getting bypassed?**

-**Which buffer do i tell the device context to use if strucuted buffers a ping ponging?**
+**Which buffer do i tell the device context to use if strucuted buffers?**

 **What is the input layout needed for.
 Input assembler?
 Which stage relies on it?**